Trindade11/Spec-Orchestrator/commands/speckit-constitution.md

 You are updating the project constitution at `.specify/memory/constitution.md`.
 This file is a TEMPLATE containing placeholder tokens in square brackets (e.g. `[PROJECT_NAME]`, `[PRINCIPLE_1_NAME]`).
 Your job is to (a) collect/derive concrete values, (b) fill the template precisely, and (c) propagate any amendments across dependent artifacts.

+### When to Use

+- **New project (right after `/speckit-context`)**:
+  - Register a **minimal constitution** with:
+    - Global stack (languages, frameworks, databases, cloud, mandatory tools)
+    - Non-negotiable rules (compliance, security, global policies)
+    - Communication style and practices that apply to ALL features
+  - Even if the triage backlog is empty, use the current conversation + project context to set these initial rails.

+- **Throughout the project**:
+  - Consolidate learnings coming from `/speckit-triage`, specs and discussions
+  - Incorporate pending entries from `triage_constitution.md`
+  - Create a new constitution version whenever global principles are created, changed or clarified

 Follow this execution flow:

 ### Step 0: Check Triage Backlog (ALWAYS DO THIS FIRST)